Steph Curry Injury History (2026 Update): From the Beginning

 No discussion about Steph Curry’s extensive list of injuries will be complete without delving into the story of that dreaded ankle injury.
 Ankle injuries are by far the most common and possibly worst basketball injuries.
 And Steph Curry’s ankle has been no different.

-Since the akward injury of 2010, Curry has been plagued by his right ankle.
+Since the awkward injury of 2010, Curry has been plagued by his right ankle.
 His 2011 season saw him struggling extensively with the ankle which eventually resulted in offseason surgery to reattach and strengthen torn ligaments.
 It was only the beginning of the continuous thorn in his side.

 The 2012 season was filled with different twists and sprains to the same ankle and ended with another surgery to clear out scar tissue.
 2013 saw him sacrifice four games as a result of ankle injury.